jkomoros/card-web/README.md

 This is where your firebase project config should go for the prod version of the project, with real data and visible to the world.

+### backup_bucket_name

+The name of the bucket within google cloud storage to store and retrieve buckets from.

+You need to create this bucket within your project.
+(If you have both dev and prod projects it should be within the prod project).

 ## New webapp

 ### Developing